farzanehf/LA-558/Exercises_/Final_Project.md

 ## Potential Challenges:
 #### •	Cleaning Data
 #### •	Merging Data that crash data has since 2012 but vehicle level has since 2013.
+#### • Tableau is new for me.
+So, it will be the main challenge for me.

 ## Timeline: